 Have you ever wondered if there was a way for your clinic to easily stock, dispense, track and reorder medications and supplements that support your clients’ health goals?
-Thanks to advances in digital health technology, in-office dispensing systems can make it that much easier for you and your staff to ensure you never run out of what you need to keep your clients happy, healthy, and on track.
+Thanks to advances in digital health technology, in-office dispensing systems and clinic software can make it that much easier for you and your staff to ensure you never run out of what you need to keep your clients happy, healthy, and on track.

 An in-office dispensing system means it is no longer necessary to carry out onerous manual record keeping and ordering.
 Systems like CalvinScott, which caters specifically to weight loss physicians, automatically generate and submit reports to local and federal regulators as required by law.
 So, if compliance is proving a headache or a barrier to in-house dispensing, it would be wise to think about an in-office digital dispensing system.